-Tucson St. Vincent assistance programs.
+Tucson area St. Vincent assistance programs.

 Several churches across Pima County have partnered together to create the society of Saint Vincent de Paul charity organization.
 Volunteers from the community help the low income, especially senior citizens and others at risk, such as the disabled.
 Everything from emergency support to case management is provided.